-My work in disasters, vulnerability, and risk in the Caribbean began over 12 years ago!
+My work in disasters, vulnerability, and risk began over 12 years ago!
 Before my senior year of college, I applied to an undergraduate hurricane research program, funded by the National Science Foundation, at the University of South Florida in Tampa, Florida.
 For my project, I examined factors that contributed to Haiti’s excessive casualties after major hurricane events.
 This research cannoned my academic and professional interests in disaster risk, structural inequalities, and governance.

 I am trained in Africana Studies and disaster anthropology.
 With my trans-disciplinary background, I draw attention to various themes including social justice, decolonization, power, structure, and agency.
 I also survey approaches and concepts within the fields of anthropology, sociology, geography, history, political science, and public administration to consider topics in disaster studies.
 My research addresses issues regarding the importance to disaster risk reduction, network collaboration, and decision-making in Haiti, a country where the implementation of disaster management is critical to dealing with future humanitarian emergencies.